The community of people seeking to advance work towards open and interoperable AR met on March 24-25, 2015 in Cambridge, Massachusetts (USA).

 Program Committee Members

-The agenda of this meeting will be established by the chair and the Program Committee invited by the AR Alliance members to reflect the needs and interests of the AR community.
-As soon as our program committee has been confirmed we will publish its member names and affiliations here.
+The agenda of this meeting will be established by the chair and the Program Committee which reflects the needs and interests of the AR community.

-Program Committee members for the tenth meeting include:
+Program Committee members for the twelfth meeting include:

 - George Percivall, Open Geospaital Consortium